AI Chatbot for Small Business - How to Pick the Right One in 2026

 Custom becomes the better investment when you've outgrown the box.
 Specifically, when you:

-Maria ran a growing property management company with 340 units.
-She started with a $49/month chatbot for tenant inquiries.
-It worked fine for basic questions.
-But tenants wanted to submit maintenance requests, check lease terms, and pay rent - all through the chatbot.
-The off-the-shelf tool couldn't access her property management system.
-She spent eight months patching workarounds before switching to a custom solution that handled everything in one conversation.
-The custom build cost $22,000, but it replaced two part-time support staff and cut tenant response times from 4 hours to 4 minutes.
+A common trajectory: a growing property management company with a few hundred units starts with a $49/month chatbot for tenant inquiries.
+It works fine for basic questions.
+But tenants want to submit maintenance requests, check lease terms, and pay rent - all through the chatbot - and the off-the-shelf tool can't access the property management system.
+After months of patching workarounds, the company switches to a custom solution that handles everything in one conversation.
+A build in the low $20,000s can replace a couple of part-time support roles and cut tenant response times from hours to minutes.

 Cost comparison